Admissions Office

 1. An overall 2.0 cumulative GPA from all college transcripts.

-2. The ALEKS math placement test and Writing Placement Exam are required if the applicant has not taken math and/or English courses at a previous institution.
+2. The ALEKS math placement test and Writing Placement Exam are recommended if the applicant has not taken math and/or English courses at a previous institution.

 3. Applicants who do not meet the GPA requirement may petition to the director to be considered for admission.
 If admitted, the student will be placed on probational admission.
 Students are required to complete the first semester with a 2.0 cumulative GPA or be dismissed from the institution.